lowcodeunit/public-web-docs/docs/guides/e-commerce/forestry-11ty-jamcart/develop-site.md

 </ul>
 ```

-A full understanding of the Liquid templating language is outside the scope of this guide, what you will notice is that in the front matter (the part framed in by '---') the `title` and `description` needed by our main layout, and the layout `main.liquid` let's 11ty know to render our page within the main layout.
+A full understanding of the Liquid templating language is outside the scope of this guide, what you will notice is that in the front matter (the part framed in by '---') the `title` and `description` needed by our main layout, and the layout `main.liquid` lets 11ty know to render our page within the main layout.
 You'll see the `| money` filter which formats the price into a currency.

 The way that 11ty works, `collections.product` is a special property that contains an array of any document tagged with `product`.
-If you've already tried running the site, and didn't see any products, that's because we have haven't tagged any yet.
+If you've already tried running the site, and didn't see any products, that's because we haven't tagged any yet.
 It may seem like a daunting task to apply these tags manually to every file, 11ty agreed.
 So instead, let's use the data cascading feature by creating a new file `src/products/proudcts.json` that 11ty will use, for all documents in the products folder, to apply default tags:

 ```json
 {